Illumina/happyR/README.md

 <img src="examples/README-all_pr-1.png" style="display: block; margin: auto;" />

 Hap.py accounts for this by generating a selectively-filtered PR curve (`SEL`).
-First hap.py applies these independent filters to the variant set, then we can draw the remaining PR curve using the quality score threshold.
+First these independent filters are applied to the variant set, then we can draw the remaining PR curve using the quality score threshold.
+This gives a more accurate view of how changing the quality score threshold can impact precision and recall.

 ``` r
 # selectively filtered PR curve